danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List | Completed

+- ~~Display the three most recent articles in the sidebar that aren't the current article~~
 - ~~Check article bodies for errors~~
 - ~~Enable dynamic pagination~~
 - ~~Add 'newer posts' link, which will be hidden on page one.~~